-If you have psoriasis, you may take medication and keep close tabs on the weather, your stress level, and other triggers.
+If you have psoriasis, you might take medication and keep close tabs on the weather, your stress level, and other triggers.
 Should you also watch what's on your plate?

 A healthy diet -- lots of fruits and veggies, lean protein, and whole grains -- is a good idea for just about everyone.
 But some people who have psoriasis say their eating habits can affect their skin.